DanielY1783/te_ml/results/README.md

 TSNE scatterplots from top 50 principal components on shuffled parts of human genome, hervs, enhancers, and intersection of hervs and enhancers.

 **2018_07_18_rf_enhancers_hervs_shuffled**
 Results from random forest on shuffled parts of human genome, hervs, enhancers, and intersection herv-enhancer intersection.
+No results obtained yet because of memory timeout on accre.

 **2018_07_23_random_sets**
 Standard output from formatting of new length matched random sets created by accre job at */dors/capra_lab/users/yand1/te_ml/bin/2018_07_23_random_sets/kmer_counter_batch.slurm*

 **2018_07_26_random_sets_pca**
 Scatter plots from principal component analysis on kmer counts in hervs, chromhmm enhancers, herv-enhancer overlap, and three random sets length each matched to one of those groups.
+No results obtained because of memory timeout on accre.

 # Individual Files
 **summary.docx**
 Summary of the results from the different machine learning models.